alidplus/yepagi/README.md

 They have very special responsibility and behavior.
 - location: @repo/core

-1. AppContext:
+0. ApiClientProvider:
   Combination of **All** Providers.
 Required to render **ANY** Organism. usable for app and test suite
-  - AuthProvider
   - EventHubProvider
   - QueryClientProvider
   - RPCProvider

-2. PublicContext:
+1. AppContext:
   Combination of **All** Providers.
+Required to render **ANY** Organism. usable for app and test suite

+2. PublicContextProvider:
+  Preloads AppContext with initial data.
+  Combination of **All** Providers.
 Required to render **ANY** Organism.
-  - AuthProvider
-  - EventHubProvider
-  - QueryClientProvider
-  - RPCProvider

-3. ProtectedContext:
+3. ProtectedContextProvider:
+  Slice of AppContext.
-  Slice of AppContext, Re-bind some Providers with **protected** values for dashboard users.
+  Re-bind some Providers with **protected** values for dashboard users.
-  - AuthProvider
+  Preloads AppContext with protected data after we autorize the user